Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 other liver function markers.

-Liver Biopsy: A small sample of liver tissue is taken for examination to assess
+Liver Biopsy: A small sample of liver tissue is taken for examination to

 copper